Intramuscular Injection

 • Ampule file

-• Kidney tray with paper bag
+• Kidney tray with a paper bag

 • Needle Crusher (or) container with 1% Hypo chlorate solution.